AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 analog modeling techniques that are used extensively both in hardware (digital stompboxes or pedalboards) and in software plugins.

-I'll do this by reading of currently published papers on the argument and try to make connections with commercially available products, and finally try to classificate them by technologies used.
+I'll do this by referencing a selection of academic papers on the argument and try to guess what kind of technology is used in current commercial products.

 # White-box vs black-box

-White-box modeling is based on circuit analysis and simulation.
+* _**White-box**_ modeling is based on circuit analysis and simulation.
 Such models exhibit a high degree of accuracy, but require detailed knowledge of the circuit and its nonlinear components.

-Black-box modeling is based on input-output measure- ments of the device under study.
+* _**Black-box**_ modeling is based on input-output measurements of the device under study.
 Black-box can be used to emulate different nonlinear systems, but it typically fails to emulate the system as accurately as a white-box model, leading to an audible difference between the model and the device under study.